Agentic AI Governance: Risk and Strategy for Enterprise Deployments

 This is the governance problem that agentic AI creates.
 Not a wrong answer that a human can assess and correct.
 A sequence of actions, each plausible in isolation, that produces a compounding outcome before anyone reviews it.
 The failure mode is not a hallucination.
 It is a series of reasonable decisions that accumulate into a problem the organisation did not anticipate and cannot easily undo.

-This article is written for IT leaders, risk and compliance professionals, and procurement managers in Australian organisations that are deploying or evaluating agentic AI systems and need to understand what governing these deployments requires in practice.
+This article is written for procurement, finance and IT leaders in Australian organisations that are deploying or evaluating agentic AI systems and want to understand what governing these deployments involves in practice.

 What Makes Agentic AI Governance Different